 About the Institute

-To celebrate the 200th anniversary of Mary Shelley’s Frankenstein, this two-week Summer Institute, which is sponsored by the National Endowment for the Humanities and hosted by the University of Arkansas, invites individual and interdisciplinary teams of K-12 educators to immerse themselves in learning about literary adaptation and its role in recirculating and popularizing the literary canon.
+This two-week Summer Institute, which is sponsored by the National Endowment for the Humanities and hosted by the University of Arkansas, invites individual and interdisciplinary teams of K-12 educators to immerse themselves in learning about literary adaptation and its role in recirculating and popularizing the literary canon.
 Focusing on Frankenstein and Cinderella, as well as adaptations of these stories in film, drama, young adult fiction, children’s picture books, and graphic novels, the Institute will offer teachers multiple opportunities to investigate the theoretical and aesthetic considerations of adaptation, to participate in intellectually rigorous conversations about the challenges of this work, and to develop curricular materials designed to support and engage diverse learners.

 Although this Summer Institute will focus on a range of primary and secondary texts, participants will also have regular opportunities to gain experience “remaking” monsters and heroines as they practice adapting literary texts in ways that speak to issues and topics that concern their respective communities.
 A primary principle guiding the work of this Summer Institute is the understanding that planning and producing adaptations is as important as the process of reading and understanding literature.
 Teachers who are selected to participate in the Institute should expect to gain experience using a range of digital tools and technologies that will allow them to support student-produced literary adaptations when they return to their respective schools including podcasts, radio theater, short films, comic books and sequential art, and other forms of storytelling.
 (Please note, however, that prior experience with digital tools and technologies is not a prerequisite for participation in the Institute.)